conservationtechlab/dencam/README.md

 # Operating Systen
 This version utilizes a Raspberry Pi 5 and the Bookworm operating system.
 # Installation
+## Setting Up Raspberry Pi Configs
+You must create a ethernet subnetwork for the pi to be able to communicate with the PTZ unit.
+After installing Bookworm onto the pi and setting up the internet connection, run these commands in your terminal:
+'sudo nano /etc/network/interfaces.d/eth0'
+and then paste these lines into the empty text file:
+'allow-hotplug eth0
+iface eth0 inet static
+address 192.168.2.1/24
+netmask 255.255.255.0'
+Then reboot the pi.
+To verify the ethernet connection to the PTZ unit, once rebooted and if the pi is connected via ethernet to the PTZ and the PTZ unit is powered, you can run:
+'ping 192.168.2.64'
+and you should see ping times with no errors coming from the PTZ unit.
+If your PTZ unit has a different IP address than 192.168.2.64, ping the actual IP instead.
 - clone the repo
 - slightly different package installation and environment creation process than mini dencam
 - need to unzip and download the wpsl or whatever files (from pinpoint)